shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

 * **MSigDB Files:** These files are provided in the /data/ folder which begin with "msigdb_" and are formated for the GSEA analysis within the GettingStartedScript, `GSEA_Sig_Table_Gen.R` and the Shiny app, as well as are used for the user interface tables to select gene sets within the GSEA tab.
 The msigdb_gsNsym.tsv files are zipped due to size constraints, when unzipped they are around 140mb-160mb each.
 The MSigDB gene sets are available for *Homo sapiens* and *Mus musculus* which can either both be downloaded or only the species you need.
 You choose if the samples are human or not when setting up the scripts.
 * **Tab2 Gene Set GMT file:** This is a temporary file which is a subset of the MSigDB gene set collection.
 In the future it will be replaced with relevant gene sets that users may use when interacting with their data.
 Please keep in mind that this is from the Homo Sapien collection and will not generate results if you are observing mouse model data.
 The current gene set in this place is also included in the main MSigDB file, so idealy this tab can be ignored until it contains a more unique gene set.

-# Getting Started Script
+# Getting Started Scripts

 One of the required file inputs for the Shiny App is the GSEA enriched signatures table for your samples.
-The production of this table can take several minutes depending on the number of gene sets that are being ranked, but to save time we wrote a [script](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/GettingStartedScript/GSEA_Sig_Table_Gen.R) that requires just a few file inputs and does the rest for you!
+The production of this table can take several minutes depending on the number of gene sets that are being ranked, but to save time we wrote a [script](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/GettingStartedScripts/GSEA_Sig_Table_Gen.R) that requires just a few file inputs and does the rest for you!
 We use all of the collections from the Molecular Signatures Database (MSigDB) for the initial ranking but the getting started script and the Shiny App both allow for user input of gene set/gmt files.

-### User Input for Getting Started Script
+### User Input for GSEA_Sig_Table_Gen.R Script

 More details on these file inputs in the [Required Files](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/README.md#required-files) section.